Cambridge, Massachusetts: 20th century

 As industry in New England began to decline during the Great Depression and after World War II, Cambridge lost much of its industrial base.
 It also began to become an intellectual, rather than an industrial, center.
 Harvard University, which had always been important as both a landowner and an institution, began to play a more dominant role in the city's life and culture.
 When Radcliffe College was established in 1879, the town became a mecca for some of the nation's most academically talented female students.
 MIT's move from Boston to Cambridge in 1916 reinforced Cambridge's status as an intellectual center of the United States.

 After the 1950s, the city's population began to decline slowly as families tended to be replaced by single people and young couples.
 In Cambridge Highlands, the technology company Bolt, Beranek, & Newman produced the first network router in 1969 and hosted the invention of computer-to-computer email in 1971.
 The 1980s brought a wave of high technology startups.
 Those selling advanced minicomputers were overtaken by the microcomputer.
 Cambridge-based VisiCorp made the first spreadsheet software for personal computers, VisiCalc, and helped propel the Apple II to consumer success.
 It was overtaken and purchased by Cambridge-based Lotus Development, maker of Lotus 1-2-3 (which was, in turn, replaced in by Microsoft Excel).

 The city continues to be home to many startups.
 Kendall Square was a software hub through the dot-com boom and today hosts offices of such technology companies as Google, Microsoft, and Amazon.
 The Square also now houses the headquarters of Akamai.

 In 1976, Harvard's plans to start experiments with recombinant DNA led to a three-month moratorium and a citizen review panel.
 In the end, Cambridge decided to allow such experiments but passed safety regulations in 1977.
 This led to regulatory certainty and acceptance when Biogen opened a lab in 1982, in contrast to the hostility that caused the Genetic Institute, a Harvard spinoff, to abandon Somerville and Boston for Cambridge.
-The biotech and pharmaceutical industries have since thrived in Cambridge, which now includes headquarters for Biogen and Genzyme; laboratories for Novartis, Teva, Takeda, Alnylam, Ironwood, Catabasis, Moderna Therapeutics, Editas Medicine; support companies such as Cytel; and many smaller companies.
+The biotech and pharmaceutical industries have since thrived in Cambridge, which now includes headquarters for Biogen and Genzyme; laboratories for Novartis, Teva, Takeda, Alnylam, Ironwood, Moderna Therapeutics, Editas Medicine; support companies such as Cytel; and many smaller companies.

 Rent control

-During the era of rent control in Massachusetts, at least 20 percent of all rent-controlled apartments in Cambridge housed the rich.
-The vast majority housed middle- and high-income earners.
-In an independent study conducted of 2/3 of the rent-controlled apartments in Cambridge in 1988, 246 were households headed by doctors, 298 by lawyers, 265 by architects, 259 by professors, and 220 by engineers.
+During the era of rent control in Massachusetts, at least 20 percent of all rent controlled apartments in Cambridge housed high-income earners, with the majority housing people with professional, technical, and managerial jobs.
+In an independent study conducted of 2/3 of the rent controlled apartments in Cambridge in 1988, 246 were households headed by doctors, 298 by lawyers, 265 by architects, 259 by professors, and 220 by engineers.
 There were 2,650 with students, including 1,503 with graduate students.